roneymatusp2/Form3EOYrevision/tools/content-validation/README.md

 1. The tool reads the `videos.ts` and `topics.ts` files to understand the project structure
 2. For each video:
    - It checks if the YouTube video is accessible
-   - It uses DeepSeek Reasoner to analyze if the video is relevant to its topic
+   - It uses the Mistral API to analyze if the video is relevant to its topic
    - If issues are found, it finds a replacement video
    - It updates the `videos.ts` file directly with the new URL
 3. All operations are logged and detailed reports are generated